ryanwebber/ryanwebber.github.io/content/_projects/popdoom.md

 Ever since I learned about this, I wanted to mess around with it, and recently, I finally had an idea that seemed worth pursuing: what would it look like to render DOOM in a pop-art style (because, why not)?

-## The Implementation

 There are several implementations of DOOM that would allow you to change textures or write shaders, but that would skip the fun of binding code directly to the original DOOM source.
-So instead of doing that, we're going to write a custom renderer in Rust and link it against a DOOM library that we'll build.
+So here's the plan:
+ * First we'll first build platform-independent DOOM source as a static C library
+ * Then we'll build a Rust application that links against this library and runs the DOOM game loop, passing input events and reading the DOOM framebuffer
+ * Finally, we'll render the DOOM framebuffer to the screen using a custom WGPU pipeline that applies a pop-art style shader to the framebuffer

-### Building libdoom
+### 01 - Building libdoom

 The first step is to build DOOM as a static library.
 With the right compiler flags and a few tweaks, this basically works out of the box with `doomgeneric`.
 The [cc](https://docs.rs/cc/latest/cc/) crate takes care of compiling the C code and linking it into a static library that we can use in our final Rust binary.

-### Wrapping libdoom in Rust
+### 02 - Wrapping libdoom in Rust

 Since we're going to be using the C library from Rust, we need to write some bindings.
 These are pretty easy to write referencing the `doomgeneric` headers, and we'll slap a safe Rust API on top of it.

-### Running the DOOM Game Loop
+### 03 - Running the DOOM Game Loop

 DOOM is pretty old.
 It's no surprise that it has a game loop that is not super compatible with modern application event loops.
 I chose to build a GPU-accelerated renderer but DOOM uses a software renderer.